JFlic/LamoniRodWigit/README.md

 # backend
 the backend contains the vector storage, webscrape, retrieval and api scripts as well as some prototypes pipelines that I exsperimented with.
 Currently the RAG model works with cosine similarity search and re-rank.
-The embedding model that was used is BAAI-M
+The embedding model for the search functionality is BAAI/bge-m3.
+The LLM model that was used was

 # frontend